Make Your Next Trip Extraordinary

 Morocco’s Otherworldly Desert: Insider’s Guide to the Sahara’s Sand Dunes and Starry Nights

-The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Morocco: Hicham Mhammedi Alaoui and Radia Tehitahe of Experience Morocco.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Morocco: Hicham Mhammedi Alaoui of Experience Morocco.

 Trusted Travel Expert

 After earning an MBA from Harvard, Hicham returned to his native Morocco to fulfill his dream of introducing travelers to the best of his homeland beyond the typical tourist routes.
-Radia is his trusted deputy in their Casablanca office (he also has staff in Marrakech) who will listen carefully to your interests and hobbies and craft a custom itinerary that brings Morocco to life.
-She can arrange everything from a family-friendly scavenger hunt through Marrakech’s souks to a cooking class in a Berber village to a workshop in metal welding or book binding, and she loves to place travelers in the most atmospheric 4- and 5-star riads that ooze Moroccan charm.
-Hicham’s and Radia’s English-speaking drivers will stay with you throughout your journey, ready to change up your itinerary on the fly (and saving you the hassle of negotiating with Moroccan cabbies).
+He and deputy Sara can arrange everything from a family-friendly scavenger hunt through Marrakech’s souks to a cooking class in a Berber village to a workshop in metal welding or book binding, and they love to place travelers in the most atmospheric 4- and 5-star riads that ooze Moroccan charm.
+Their English-speaking drivers will stay with you throughout your journey, ready to change up your itinerary on the fly (and saving you the hassle of negotiating with Moroccan cabbies).
 Their private guides, whose specialties range from shopping to Jewish heritage, are all trained to ensure that same-sex couples feel comfortable in their country.
+Thanks to trusted colleagues in Spain, they can also mastermind a trip that combines both countries.

 Things to Do and See